airbnb-optimal-pricing/airbnb_pricing_DS/eb-flask/README.md

 Model traning file on cleaned data.
 After testing a multitude of models, a simple ridge regression model minimized our median squared error to an acceptable level.
 Reference our [modeling notebooks](https://github.com/airbnb-optimal-pricing/airbnb_pricing_DS/tree/master/notebooks/Modeling) for a more in depth analysis.

 ### predict
-Prediction function used for incoming data.
+Prediction algorithm for incoming data.

 ### plot
 Returns array containing number of units for a given dollar range in a users inputted zip code.
 Data is displayed via plotly graph on front end.

 ### application
 Flask API Logic.
-Time based reinitialization can be set via the POOL_TIME variable.
+Recurrent time-based reinitialization can be set via the POOL_TIME variable.